How PR Firms Monitor Broadcast Media with TV Eyes CEO David Ives

 - Broadcast and cable news media monitoring is possible due to close-captioning.
 They can strip that captioning from the broadcast to create a searchable transcript.

 - Podcast monitoring uses AI automatic ad insertion to know when a particular keyword is spoken and jump to the right place in a given episode.
 For many advertisers and podcasters, those placements are automatically done by podcast tech, not the podcasters themselves.

 “Our goal is to follow eyeballs and ears.
 Wherever there is a meaningful conversation happening, we are monitoring that discussion.
 Our use of AI is on the backend, not the query.
 Our dictionaries update themselves automatically, doing speech-to-text transcription.”

 When will AI replace Boolean queries?

 It’s still too early for AI to replace Boolean queries, but TVEyes is using AI in their speech-to-text software to improve transcript accuracy through probabilistic analysis, which determines what word was likely to have been spoken by analyzing the surrounding words.
-This works well until you encounter a keyword which is not in the dictionary, such as new brands and elected officials.
+This works well until you encounter a keyword that is not in the dictionary, such as new brands and elected officials.

 When considering the criterion for which media to monitor, David said they are following the people.
 Right now, for example, podcasts are exploding in popularity.
 They allow hosts a lot of flexibility when it comes to creating something the consumer wants (as opposed to news or radio) and, as a result, audiences are generally very targeted.

 This niched-down pool of potential leads can become a golden opportunity for brands to reach their exact target market through content creative.